cdap-guides/cdap-etl-guide/README.rst

 Using CDAP ETL Application Templates, you can create ETL Pipelines (ETL Adapters) with just a JSON configuration file.
-CDAP ships with a set of built-in Sources, Sinks and Transforms as described `here <http://docs.cask.co/cdap/current/en/application-templates/index.html>`__ which can be used to create Batch ETL and Realtime ETL Adapters right out of the box.
+CDAP ships with a set of built-in Sources, Sinks and Transforms as described `here <http://docs.cask.co/cdap/current/en/application-templates/index.html>`__ which can be used to create Batch ETL and Real-time ETL Adapters right out of the box.

 Note: If you want to create your own Source and Sink, you can find more instructions on how to do that `here <http://docs.cask.co/cdap/current/en/application-templates/etl/custom.html>`__.